MysteryPancake/Houdini-Fun/README.md

 v@v /= 1.0 + damping * f@TimeInc;
 v@P += v@v;
 ```
-To smooth motion over time, plug the current geometry into the second input and use it instead of v@targetP:
+To smooth motion over time, plug the current geometry into the second input and use it instead of `v@targetP`:
 ```glsl
 float freq = 100.0;
 float damping = 5.0;